10 Ways To Plan A Sustainable Maine Meeting

 5 | Offer Sustainable Transportation Options

 Encourage attendees to use sustainable transportation options.
-Portland is a compact, walkable city with many hotels and venues located within close proximity.
-Promote walking, biking, and public transportation as convenient and eco-friendly ways to get around.
-The METRO bus system and Amtrak’s Downeaster train service offer reliable and green transportation options.
-For longer distances, consider arranging group shuttles or partnering with car-sharing services.
+Portland is a compact, walkable city with many hotels and venues located within close proximity– promote walking as a convenient and eco-friendly way to get around.
+The METRO bus system and Amtrak’s Downeaster train service offer reliable and green transportation options for longer distances or consider arranging group shuttles or partnering with car-sharing services.
 Start here.

 6 | Integrate Outdoor Activities